a1exandr0/turing/README.md

 As an example:

-p p p*p p p                 0cond
+p p p*p p p

-1 0 R*0 0 S                 1cond
+1 0 R*0 0 S

-lets say 0 is our stop condition

-and 1 is start condition
+Lets say 0 is our stop condition, and 1 is start condition

-that means that when machine is in condition 1 and it has cell with value 0 it sets 1 as next condition puts 0 as cell value and goes right.
+That means that when machine is in condition 1 and it has cell with value 0 it sets 1 as next condition puts 0 as cell value and goes right.

-And when cell value is 1 it puts 0 as cell value sets 0 as next condition and stays on exact cell
+And when cell value is 1 it puts 0 as cell value sets 0 as next condition and stays on that cell.